JakubR12/cds-visual-portfolio/assignments/assignment-3/README.md

 ## Methods

 The problem at hand concerns finding a text in an image.
 In order to do so, we first cropped the image to obtain only a text part of the image.
-Secondly, we transformed the image into a grayscale, used a median blur with a manually set threshold to achieve the best result.
+Secondly, we transformed the image into a gray scale, used a median blur with a manually set threshold to achieve the best result.
 The contours of text were found by canny edge detection and colored green.

 ## Results